Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Related Work

 Spurious correlations in training data degrade OOD detection performance, as shown in~\cite{main_ref}.
 Evaluations of popular methods~\cite{MSP,ODIN,MD,energy,Gram} reveal that as spurious correlations increase, detection performance drops, and SP-OOD samples become especially challenging to detect.
 Feature-based methods like MDS~\cite{MD} outperform others, especially for NSP samples.
 Recent work addresses spurious correlations in OOD detection through various strategies.
 OE methods synthesize OOD samples in ways that reduce reliance on background cues, encouraging models to focus on core semantic features~\cite{Ronf, kirby, imood, backmix}.
 Training-time regularization mitigates spurious cues by reweighting samples or augmenting non-semantic features~\cite{rw,nsed}.
 Post-hoc methods improve inference by modifying inputs to isolate semantics or reduce background influence~\cite{pr,cover}.

 Recent advances in vision-language models~\cite{CLIP} have led to a category of zero-shot OOD detection methods~\cite{MCM, dai-etal-2023-exploring, neglabel, CMA} that use textual inputs, such as class names or attribute descriptions, to define ID data and identify OOD samples.
 While some report results on Waterbirds SP-OOD, this is not their main focus.
-Moreover, lacking training data with spurious correlations, their zero-shot setting does not fully capture the spurious OOD challenge.
+Moreover, lacking training data with spurious correlations, their zero-shot setting does not fully capture the SP-OOD challenge.
 In contrast to these approaches, which rely on explicit text for OOD scoring, our method refines visual prototypes using only ID features and class labels from the training set.
+A detailed review of studies regarding SP-OOD can be found in Appendix~\ref{sec:spood_literature}.